 - Will I be able to breastfeed?

-Receiving a cancer diagnosis or starting cancer treatment while pregnant can be frightening and overwhelming.
-There are organizations that can offer you support – some are listed below.
-Talk to your provider if you are interested in joining a support group.
-Be assured that your care team wants to help you find the treatment plan that is best for you.
+Receiving a cancer diagnosis or starting cancer treatment while pregnant can be scary and overwhelming.
+Your care team wants to help you find the treatment plan that is best for you and your baby.

-Hope for Two – The pregnant with cancer network offers support and peer connections.
+Hope for Two – This pregnant-with-cancer network offers support and peer connections.

 Information about breast cancer during pregnancy from the Young Survival Coalition.

 American Cancer Society.
 Treating Breast Cancer During Pregnancy.
 (2019) Accessed at https://www.cancer.org/cancer/breast-cancer/treatment/treating-breast-cancer-during-pregnancy.html

 Cancer.net (ASCO).
 Cancer During Pregnancy.
 (2020) Accessed at https://www.cancer.net/navigating-cancer-care/dating-sex-and-reproduction/cancer-during-pregnancy

 Hepner, A., Negrini, D., Hase, E. A., Exman, P., Testa, L., Trinconi, A. F., ... & Martin, M. G. (2019).
 Cancer during pregnancy: the oncologist overview.
 World Journal of Oncology, 10(1), 28.

 Maggen, C., Wolters, V. E., Cardonick, E., Fumagalli, M., Halaska, M. J., Lok, C. A., ... & International Network on Cancer, Infertility and Pregnancy (INCIP).
 (2020).
 Pregnancy and cancer: the INCIP Project.
 Current Oncology Reports, 22, 1-10.